na-na-hi/renget/archive/iftod.md

 \>Which of course, knocks you on your ass since you were standing right next to it
 \>Your teammates silently stare at you for a few seconds as the Kushala scrambles to its feet and runs off
 \>"W-what the hell was that!?"
-\>You cough
+\>You cough%%
 "Uh, you now how it is...sometimes it gets cold while you're out on expedition in the Elder's Recess, and you stumble on a nest, and one thing leads to another..."

 ===================================

 >Would you accept a Nerg raising you like a baby?

-\>Ever since you met that strange Nergigante on that fateful hunt, she's taken a real shine to you
+%darkgreen%\>Ever since you met that strange Nergigante on that fateful hunt, she's taken a real shine to you
 \>She always calls you "Sweetie" and is constantly bringing you food and other helpful items during hunts
 \>Sometimes she just shows up to offer you encouragement when you're having a rough time of it
 \>She also seems to know where you are all the time, almost like she's keeping track of you